rcook/beginning-practical-haskell/part05.md

 * `let` and `in`: let-bindings introduce one or more new names with associated expressions into the expression after `in`
 *  `++`: pronounced "append"; joins two lists together; `String` is `[Char]`, so this joins two strings together

 I told you that Haskell had clean, minimal syntax.
 You've seen nearly everything here.
-However, this looks kinda ugly.
+However, this does not look pleasant.
 Let's try to do something about that.
 First, let's reflow the code:

 ```haskell
 readInteger :: String -> Integer